-Whether you’re looking to launch a new website in mainland China or improve existing rankings in Baidu, identifying relevant search queries is an important starting point when dealing with China’s market-leading search engine.
+Whether you’re looking to launch a new website in mainland China or improve existing rankings on Baidu, identifying relevant search queries is an important starting point when dealing with China’s market-leading search engine.
 All our researchers are experienced search marketers and being native to the Chinese market, are naturally in tune with local marketing norms and cultural nuances.
-We’ll deliver an easy to use report that can be used to inform your website optimisation efforts in China.
+We’ll deliver an easy-to-use report that can be used to inform your website optimisation efforts in China.

 Webcertain’s global marketing news bulletins are daily 5-minute videos, providing marketers with the latest international digital marketing news in an easy-to-digest format.

 - How to set up your YouTube channel - July 30, 2018

 - Pros and cons of three multilingual YouTube channel models - July 4, 2018